rothos/protocol_1/index.md

 1. What is a (human) mind?
 1. Is everything perfect; are things perfect?
 If not, where/why not?
 (What’s bad?
 What (of everything) is bad?
 What’s bad here/everywhere?
 Where/what is concretely (or abstractly?) bad?
 What’s wrong?
 What’s not right?)
 1. How do you account for (the contents/value/means/ends of) “having believed” (X) without needing to still believe (X)? [small-/medium-/large-scale reformatting]
-1. What is everything that I rely on to know what I “should”/should be doing? [cf should, duty, obligation, responsibility, rightness, correctness, necessity, goodness, liking, enjoying, wanting, desiring, hoping, longing, wishing, needing, preferring, nice-to-have, need-to-have, X-to-have]\[identity, self, other/not-me-but-another-self, me/I/myself, selfhood, personhood, grouphood]
+1. What is everything that I rely on to know what I “should”/should be doing? [cf should, duty, obligation, responsibility, rightness, correctness, necessity, goodness, liking, loving, enjoying, wanting, desiring, hoping, longing, wishing, needing, preferring, nice-to-have, need-to-have, X-to-have]\[identity, self, other/not-me-but-another-self, me/I/myself, selfhood, personhood, grouphood]
 1. What is should-ness?
 What is allowed-ness/permission?
 What is beyond either? [cf obliged, permitted, forbidden, other/by-whom-ness, authority, for-what-purpose/goodness-ness]
 1. How do I know/tell when something (sensations, anything) is me?
 How do you know/tell when something (sensations, anything) is you?
 (How is that like something I do?
 How is it different?) [identity, self, other/not-me-but-another-self, me/I/myself, selfhood, personhood, grouphood]
 1. What is authority?
 What is the basis of authority?
 What or who makes authority authoritative, and how?
 Who grants authority?
 Who enforces authority?
 What are the benefits of obedience?